Wiretap Secret Key Agreement Via Secure Omniscience: Proofs from Section

-For perfect omniscience, it is sufficient for the $\MA_i$'s to be invertible.
+For perfect omniscience, it is sufficient for the $\MA_{i,e}$'s to be invertible.
 First observe that all the leaf nodes are connected to the root node $\rho$ via paths.
 On each of these paths the communication has exactly the same form as that of the path model considered before.
-So when the $\MA_i$'s are invertible, the root node can recover the entire source using $\RY_{e_\rho}^n$, where $e_\rho$ is the edge incident on $\rho$.
-Now take any node $i$, there is a unique path from $i$ to $\rho$.
+So when the $\MA_{i,e}$'s are invertible, the root node can recover the entire source using $\RY_{e_\rho}^n$, where $e_\rho$ is the edge incident on $\rho$.
+Now fix a node $i \neq \rho$.
+It follows from a property of trees that there is a unique path from $\rho$ to $i$.
 Again the form of the communication restricted to this path is the same as that of the path model.
-Hence node $i$, just using $\RY_{e^*(i)}^n$ can recover $\RY_{e_\rho}^n$ , which in turn, along with the overall communication, allows node $i$ to recover the entire source.
-Indeed, only edge observations $\RY_e^n$ are used in the recovery process.
+Therefore, if the $\MA_{i,e}$'s are invertible, then node $i$ can recover the observation, $\RY_{e_\rho}^n$, of node $\rho$, using the communication along the unique path.
+Since the root node is able to recover the entire source using $\RY_{e_\rho}^n$ and the overall communication, node $i$ can also recover the entire source using the recovered observation $\RY_{e_\rho}^n$ and the overall communication.